The first slice of bread

 Anyways – to fully appreciate where I am going with this, let’s start with the first slice of bread.

 The ancient airplane

-Patrick and I arrived at the airport bright and early, eager to board the plane for our trip to Maui.
-We hadn’t slept much, but that was fine because we were heading to Maui for nine days of bliss.
+My husband and I arrived at the airport bright and early, eager to board the plane for our trip to Maui.
+We hadn’t slept much, but that was fine because we were heading?to Maui for nine days of bliss.
 We would sleep later.